The Emergence of the Big Bang Theory

 Premise Three: The Universe Had a Cause — Exploring its Characteristics

-In the Kalam Cosmological Argument, the third premise flows directly from the first two.
-This argument rests on a classic syllogism: two premises, leading irrevocably to their conclusion.
-If everything that begins to exist has a cause, and if the universe itself began to exist, then it follows, at least on the surface, that the universe must have a cause for its existence.
+In the Kalam Cosmological Argument, the third premise is meant to follow straightforwardly from the first two.
+If everything that begins to exist has a cause, and if the universe began to exist, then the universe has a cause.
+On the face of it, that looks like a clean syllogism.

-The notion of self-creation is a bit like a snake trying to bite its own tail.
-For something to create itself, it would need to exist before it existed.
-Imagine “X” bringing “Y” into existence; we assume “X” exists in order to bring “Y” into existence.
-So, if we say “X” created “X,” we assume “X” exists in order to bring “X” into existence, which is logically incoherent.
-The idea of something fully creating itself is a logical impossibility.
-The claim that “X” created “X” effectively says, “Allow me to assume ‘X’ already exists, and I’ll explain how ‘X’ then came into existence in a world in which ‘X’ already existed.”
+Think about it this way: imagine “X” bringing “Y” into existence.
+We naturally assume “X” exists in order to bring “Y” into existence.
+So if we say “X” created “X,” we’re assuming “X” exists in order to bring “X” into existence.
+That’s logically incoherent as we’re essentially saying, “Allow me to assume ‘X’ already exists, and I’ll explain how ‘X’ then came into existence in a world in which ‘X’ already existed.”

 - Uncaused;